underrun/pybsddb/docs/dbenv.rst

    Returns a dictionary with the status of the sites currently known by the replication manager.

-   The keys are the Environment ID assigned by he replication manager.
+   The keys are the Environment ID assigned by the replication manager.
    This is the same value that is passed to the application's event notification function for the DB_EVENT_REP_NEWMASTER event.

-   The values are tuples containing the hostname, the TCP/IP port number and the status.
+   The values are tuples containing the hostname, the TCP/IP port number and the link status.

    `More info...
    <http://www.oracle.com/technology/documentation/berkeley-db/db/